 Why a Preferred Landing Page?

 The purpose of a landing page is to entice a visitor to perform a specific action.
-When that action is completed, it’s known as a conversion.
+That’s a conversion.
 This action could be as simple as giving their name and email address or as complicated as buying a product.

-Most PLPs are planned, designed and built to go along with a particular form of marketing, such as:
+PLPs are planned, designed and built to go along with a particular form of marketing like:

 - Banner ads